-Were the Remains of an Arkansas Teenager Missing Since 2015 Found in an Underground Pipe?

-Arkansas police investigating the 2015 disappearance of an 18-year-old woman have found human remains they say could belong to the teen.
+Remains Found in Underground Pipe Confirmed as Teen Ebby Steppach Who Has Been Missing Since 2015

+The remains were confirmed by the Little Rock Police Department, according to a reporter for KARK 4 News on Wednesday.

+On Tuesday, police announced during a press conference that the remains could be those of Steppach, who disappeared in October 2015.

-The skeletal remains found in a Little Rock park are possibly those of Ebby Steppach, a high school student who disappeared in October 2015, police announced at a Tuesday press conference.
-They were found by cold case investigators in an underground pipe in Chalamont Park, the last place Steppach was seen before she went missing.
+The remains were found by cold case investigators in an underground pipe in Chalamont Park, the last place Steppach was seen before she went missing.

 The remains were found near a memorial for Steppach, police said.